Causal Inference in Randomized Trials with Partial Clustering: Conclusions

 \section{Conclusions}

 Motivated by SEARCH-IPT, we studied the theoretical and practical consequences of partially clustered trials for estimation and inference of causal effects.
-To the best of the knowledge, we are the first to use causal models to represent the data generating processes for a CRT where the control clusters are dissolved post-randomization and for an IRGTT where the intervention clusters are formed post-randomization.
-Also to the best of our knowledge, we are the first to formally show these designs lead to the same dependence structure.
+To the best of the knowledge, we are the first to use causal models to represent the data generating processes for a CRT where the control participants continue with the standard-of-care post-randomization and for an IRGTT where the intervention clusters are formed post-randomization.
+Also to the best of our knowledge, we are the first to formally show these designs lead to the same independence structure.
 In simulations, our novel implementation of TMLE resulted in markedly higher power in the ``Complex'' setting, which reflected the common scenario where prognostic covariates are known, but functional form is not.
-Substantial efficiency gains were also observed in the analysis of real-data from SEARCH-IPT.
-We hope our presentation encourage researchers to use more flexible estimation approaches such as TMLE to evaluate intervention effects in trials with complex dependence structures.
+Implementation of the methods resulted in substantially different results compared to alternative approaches when applied to the analysis of SEARCH-IPT.
+We hope our presentation encourage researchers to use more flexible estimation approaches such as TMLE to evaluate intervention effects in trials with complex dependence.